Shipper vs Exporter of Record: Understanding the Key Differences

 In this article, we’ll break down the roles of shippers and exporters of record, exploring their unique responsibilities and how they differ.
 We’ll look at each role’s specific duties, the legal implications of these positions, and why it’s important to tell them apart.
 By the end, you’ll clearly understand how these roles shape international trade and why knowing the difference matters for your business operations.

-What is a Shipper?
+What is The Shipper Meaning?
 Definition, Role, and Responsibilities in Shipping

 The shipper is a key player in facilitating the movement of goods.
 Also known as a consignor, a shipper is an individual or company responsible for consigning goods.
 They’re often manufacturers or suppliers of products who need to transport their merchandise to customers or other businesses.